VY Canis Majoris: Supernova

 VY CMa was widely expected to explode as a supernova (SN) within the next 100,000 years.
 However, the star formed with an initial mass well beyond the upper mass for the progenitors of the Type IIP supernovae, and the complex structure around it bears similarity to that around the post-red supergiant IRC +10420.
 As such, it may evolve blueward on the HR diagram first to become a yellow hypergiant, then a luminous blue variable, and finally a Wolf–Rayet star (WR star).
 Per models for the stellar structure, this would require enough mass loss to increase the ratio of the He/C core relative to the total stellar mass to send the star on a blue loop.
 In 2022, researchers concluded that progenitor stars of the three superluminous supernovae (SLSNe), including PS15br, SN 2017ens, and SN 2017err, likely had extreme mass-losses before exploding.
 Thus, they implied SN progenitors with mass loss over ×10^-4 solar mass/year, including VY CMa, are likely to produce SLSNe, although noting that SLSNe today are likely rarer than at high redshift in the early universe.

 An early study in 2009 showed that CO emission coincides with the bright KI shell in its asymmetric nebula.
 As such, it suggested both traced a potential pre-supernova environment, and that VY CMa may hence explode anytime soon, as suggested for Betelgeuse.
 In this scenario, it would produce either a moderately luminous and long-lasting type IIn supernova (SN IIn) similar to SN 1988Z or less likely a type Ib supernova, but probably not as luminous as SN 2006tf or SN 2006gy.
-This would demonstrate that LBVs are not the sole progenitors of SNe IIn, and that it underline the requirement that SNe IIn suffer series of substantial mass loss before exploding shortly after.
+This would demonstrate that LBVs are not the sole progenitors of SNe IIn, and it would underline the requirement that SNe IIn progenitors suffer series of substantial mass loss before exploding shortly after.
 An immediate paper deduced the progenitor of SN 2005ip to be an extreme red supergiant like VY CMa based on a calculated mass loss comparable to the latter.
 However, later studies favored a more massive progenitor with a higher mass loss rate, like a LBV.
 Despite that, it has also been noted that the progenitor cannot be strongly constrained, and that binary evolution may also be related to the high mass-loss rate.

 The explosion could be associated with gamma-ray bursts (GRB), and it will produce a shock wave at a speed of a few thousand kilometers per second that could hit the surrounding envelope of material, causing strong emission for many years after the explosion.
 For a star so large, the remnant would probably be a black hole rather than a neutron star.